kmehltretter82/frama-c-linux/ivette/src/frama-c/plugins/eva/doc.md

   or a user interruption: components are active but results are incomplete.
 - [icon-check]: the analysis was successfully completed: all features related to Eva are enabled.

+If a component or action requires an Eva analysis, you will be notified either directly within the component or via a modal window, and you will be able to run the analysis.
+In the case of a modal window, if you wait for the analysis to complete, the requested action will be carried out and the modal window will close.
+If you close the modal window, the analysis will continue but the action will be cancelled.

+You can always stop an ongoing analysis via the [icon-apple] [Eva sidebar](#eva-sidebars).

 ## List of alarms emitted by Eva {#eva-alarms}